seanmcg93/Sensor_data_collection/README.md

     ```

 2. **Configure the database connection:**
-    Update the database configuration in the project to point to your SQLite3 database.
+    Update the database configuration in the project to point to your PostgreSQL database.

 ## Usage